ArsalanAzadkhah/Real-Estate-Market-Analysis-In-Canada/README.md

 The analysis focuses on exploring patterns and trends in the real estate market, including:

-1.Analyzing housing prices based on cities and provinces, comparing them to median family income.
+1. Analyzing housing prices based on cities and provinces, comparing them to median family income.
-2.Visualizing the top expensive cities and provinces in Canada.
+2. Visualizing the top expensive cities and provinces in Canada.
-3.Identifying any correlations between housing prices, the number of bedrooms and bathrooms, and other parameters.
+3. Identifying any correlations between housing prices, the number of bedrooms and bathrooms, and other parameters.

 ## Results and Insights